-Design-2: This is the left satelite speaker.
+Design-2: This is the left satellite speaker.
 Both satellite speaker looks the same as the Edifier R19U speaker which I have previously reviewed.
 It has a thin cloth that is used to protect the speaker driver from being touched/poked by external objects.
-Both satellite speakers are tilted at a 10° angle to ensure the sound is projtected directly to your ears.
+Both satellite speakers are tilted at a 10° angle to ensure the sound is projected directly to your ears.

-Design-3: Here is the 8 inch subwoofer front view.
+Design-3: Here is the 8-inch subwoofer front view.
 Looks so big and it simply dwarf the satellite speaker.
-The subwoofer speaker is protected with a metal gril and the port is located on the sides.
+The subwoofer speaker is protected with a metal grill and the port is located on the sides.

 The Edifier M3600D is a decent 2.1 multimedia speaker which provides good audio experience.
 However, it is ineffective in filling up a a medium~large room with good sound for an enjoyable experience due to the small satellite speaker.
 It’s best recommended for desktop usage.
 Currently, this speaker is sold on Lazada for RM399 (original price is RM799).
 If you are looking to buy a speaker at a discount, grab this offer before it runs out of stock!
 Alternatively, if you are looking for a more elegant and powerful 2.1 speaker system which is able to deliver punchier deeper bass and sparkling mellow highs, I highly recommend the Edifier S350DB speaker which costs slightly more but it worth every penny.
 Otherwise, if you are looking for a more feature-rich 2.1 speaker system, I would advice to go for Edifier C3X speaker which costs slightly lesser of the original price of M3600D.